ElementsProject/elementsproject.github.io/elements-code-tutorial/advanced-examples.md

 	# can use for this.

 	# Write the domain and asset ownership proof to a file.
-	# The file should then be placed in a directory named ".well_known"
+	# The file should then be placed in a directory named ".well-known"
 	# within the root of your domain.
 The file should have no extension
 	# and just copied as it is created.